seanoliver/audioflare/README.md

     wrangler login
     ```

-5. Create a `.env` file using the `.env.example` file as a template
+5. Rename `.env.example` to `.env` and follow the instructions linked in the comments to find each of the required keys and values.

 6. Run the app